fsjavier/anagram-master/README.md

   3. Select a theme for the anagrams.
   4. Receive help if I can't find the word.
   5. Track my score.
-  6. Navigate easily through the game.
-  7. Be able to end the game / start over.
+  6. Be able to end the game / start over.
-  8. Save my highest score to try to improve it next time.
+  7. Save my highest score to try to improve it next time.

 ## Features